LiaoWenzhe/LiaoWenzhe/README.md

 Hi there, I'm Wenzhe Liao (廖文哲 in Chinese)! 👋

-I am a Bigdata/ML Engineer and now interester in designing and building machine learning systems, AIOPS, DataSecurity, AutoML, Data mining and Distributed BigData/ML.
+🌱 **Short Bio**: I am a Bigdata/ML Engineer and now interester in designing and building machine learning systems, AIOPS, DataSecurity, AutoML, Data mining and Distributed BigData/ML.

+**Community**: I am organizing **open-source learning community of data intelligence**, including (1) data intelligence learning resources on Github (nearly 100 stars) (2) related technology blogs, wechat public accounts and technical columns (tens of thousands of visits) (3) the discussion groups with nearly 100  IT researchers and practitioners from alibaba, tencent, zju, and more (see contact section below for joining).

 ----

 🤔 I recently created a data security and AIops technical exchange wechat group, and like-minded friends are welcome  to contact me to join.